realityexpander/How_to_program_from_ground_up/README.md

               }
           }

-          class Memo extends File { // <-- Word is a subclass of File.
+          class Memo extends File { // <-- Memo is a subclass of File.
               String to
               String from
               String subject

               Memo(String to, String from, String subject) {  // <-- the custom constructor of this class, its called to
-                                                              //     initialize the variables of the object. super("Memo to:" + to)  // <-- calls the constructor of the superclass (File). this.to = to
+                                                              //     initialize the variables of the object. super("Memo to:" + to)  // <-- calls the constructor of the superclass (File) this.to = to
                   this.from = from
                   this.subject = subject